100ferhas/java-backend-country-assignment/README.md

 For available `Forwarder` types refer to [the dedicated section](#forwarders)

 ## Project Design
-The design of the project is pretty straightforward, on startup it execute an `AssignmentExecutor` class that, using the REST client retrieves the country data from the REST endpoint, and it feed all availables `Processors` instances that will process the retrieved data, storing the result in an internal `List`.
-This list if then passed to a `Forwarder`, which is responsible to forward this processed data somewhere (Console, File, ...).
+The design of the project is pretty straightforward, on startup it executes an `AppExecutor` instance that, using the REST client retrieves the country data from the REST endpoint, and it feed all availables `Processors` instances that will process the retrieved data, storing the result in an internal `List`.
+This list is then passed to a `Forwarder`, which is responsible to forward this processed data somewhere (Console, File, ...).

 ### Processors
 The program uses `Processor` to define different implementation of data extraction.